coinbase/spend-permissions/README.md

 Spenders (apps) spend tokens by calling `SpendPermissionManager.spend` with their spend permission values, a recipient, and an amount of tokens to spend.

-Spenders may want to batch this call with an additionally prepended call to [approve their permission via user signature](./approveWithSignature.md) or the convenience function `SpendPermissionManager.spendWithSignature`.
+Spenders may want to batch this call with an additionally prepended call to [approve their permission via user signature](./approveWithSignature.md) unless the user has already approved the spend permission(s) directly via `SpendPermissionManager.approve`.

 Read more details [here](./docs/diagrams/spend.md).